-Illinois law is especially harsh when it comes to driving and drugs.
+Illinois law is especially harsh when it comes to driving under the influence of drugs.
 If you are tested and found to have any amount of an illegal drug — or even a legal prescription drug that has adversely affected your ability to drive — or drug metabolite in your body while you are behind the wheel, you can be charged with a crime just as if you were drunk.
 And that can lead to severe penalties.

 In Illinois, law enforcement does not even need evidence that you are impaired if there is an illegal substance in your urine or blood while you are behind the wheel.
 These unusual rules mean it is critical to have the help of an experienced defense attorney if you have been charged with a DUI related to drugs.
-Our firm is ready to help.
+The team at Ramsell and Associates, LLC, is ready to help.
 We have been successfully defending drivers in Illinois since 1986.

 Knowledgeable Lawyers Who Can Help With Drug-Related Charges

-At Ramsell and Associates, LLC, our Illinois drug DUI lawyers are not just highly experienced in DUI and criminal defense.
-They are knowledgeable in the areas of toxicology, pharmacology and chemistry — sciences that are essential to many DUI cases — having received extensive specialized training in addition to their legal training.
-Our firm can help you if your case involves:
+Our lawyers are knowledgeable in the areas of toxicology, pharmacology and chemistry — sciences that are essential to many DUI cases — having received extensive specialized training in addition to their legal training.
+Our attorneys can help you if your case involves:

 - The allegation that you were “high” or otherwise under the influence of drugs while you were operating a vehicle